Restorative Dentistry – Midland, TX

 - The patient is undergoing orthodontic treatment and one or more teeth must be removed to make way for proper alignment.

 - The patient has suffered a serious oral injury and normal restorative means cannot save the tooth.

 - The patient’s third molars (“wisdom teeth”) are threatening their health and need to be removed for safety reasons.

-Patients can trust in our dentists to handle their extraction procedure safely and smoothly.
+Patients can trust our dentists to handle their extraction procedures safely and smoothly.
 Sedation dentistry is available as a calming aid upon request.
 If the extracted tooth or teeth need to be replaced, we will start planning the ideal restorative solution right away as well so that you don’t have to be without a complete set of teeth for long.